-Guests who have attended Biergarten Epcot since Disney World’s reopening report that it feels almost like normal, minus a few people and some dancing.
+Guests who have attended Biergarten Epcot since Disney World’s reopening report that it feels almost like normal.

-This is especially heartwarming for Disney guests since many buffet style dining options on property have been closed until further notice.
+This is especially heartwarming for Disney guests since many buffet style dining options on property were closed and are slowly reopening.
 And of course the same fate for Biergarten would have been devastating, since it’s a favorite of so many.

 Nevertheless, here’s the changes you can expect upon your next dining experience:

 1. No Mixed Seating

 While we discussed in the backstory of Biergarten at Epcot above that part of its culturally sound experience is sitting amongst strangers at long tables, that is no longer true post-pandemic.

 Previously Disney was not only seating guests within their own party, but are also spacing out which tables they seat as well.
 This has changed for the new year.

 To be honest, this is a change that many guests are welcoming!
 Gone are the days of waiting for your server to bring you your food when you want more.